 This rugged mountain biking shoe is SPD 2-bolt compatible, making it perfect for a trip to the spin class at the gym or a ride down the local single-track trail.
 With a recessed clipless system, the Berm allows you to comfortably go on foot for miles.

 It features a nylon inner sole for good power transfer and a synthetic and meshed upper for comfort and breathability.
 Its outsole is made of durable rubber with deep treads and a reinforced toe.

 Two velcro straps provide a snug fit.
-The Giro Berm’s versatility coupled with its low price makes it one of the best values you can find in men’s indoor cycling shoes.
+The Giro Berm’s versatility coupled with its low price makes it one of the best values options around.

 You’d never guess these shoes from Diamondback, a company known for its mountain bikes and BMX bikes, were meant for cycling if you didn’t turn them over and spot the telltale mounting holes for SPD cleats.

 The Diamondback Men’s Trace clipless pedals look like your standard lightweight hikers.
 They’re constructed with a suede and mesh breathable upper with a rugged rubber outsole designed for traction.

 While this construction may not make these the stiffest shoes for power transfer, they are one of the most versatile spin shoes.
-They’re comfortable enough to hike or bike a trail and they are a good option for indoor cycling.
+They’re comfortable enough to hike or bike a trail.

 Louis Garneau Men's Slate 2

 Power and comfort are what Louis Garneau offers with its Slate 2 shoe for men.